Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Energy

-Current cosmological datasets constrain the dark energy equation of state to lie within a few percent of $w=-1$, allowing only mild time dependence compatible with axion potentials~\cite{Dutta:2009dr,Hlozek:2014lca,Marsh:2015xka,Choi:2016kke}.
+Current cosmological datasets constrain the DE equation of state to lie within a few percent of $w=-1$, allowing only mild time dependence compatible with axion potentials~\cite{Dutta:2009dr,Hlozek:2014lca,Marsh:2015xka,Choi:2016kke}.
 The next generation of surveys will sharpen these bounds significantly.
 Euclid and the Vera Rubin Observatory (LSST) will deliver precise measurements of galaxy clustering, weak lensing, and supernova distances across wide redshift ranges~\cite{Amendola:2012ys,Ivezic:2008fe}.
-The Nancy Grace Roman Space Telescope will extend and calibrate supernova Hubble diagrams and BAO measurements~\cite{Spergel:2015sza}, while upcoming CMB experiments like Simons Observatory, LiteBIRD, will tighten constraints on the ISW effect and CMB lensing.
-Collectively, these observations are expected to probe percent-level deviations from a pure cosmological constant in the equation-of-state history $w(a)$, with target sensitivities of order $\Delta w\sim 0.01$.
-They will also test characteristic correlations between geometry and growth that are distinctive to dynamical dark energy.
+The Nancy Grace Roman Space Telescope will extend and calibrate supernova Hubble diagrams and BAO measurements~\cite{Spergel:2015sza}, while upcoming CMB experiments such as Simons Observatory and LiteBIRD will tighten constraints on the ISW effect and CMB lensing~\cite{Abazajian:2019eic, LiteBIRD:2022cnt, SimonsObservatory:2018koc}.
+Collectively, these observations are expected to probe percent-level deviations from a pure cosmological constant in the equation of state $w_{\rm DE}(z)$, with target sensitivities of order $\Delta w\sim 0.01$.
+They will also test characteristic correlations between geometry and growth that are distinctive to dynamical DE.

 Beyond single-field setups, interactions among multiple ultralight axions give rise to richer phenomenology.
-Multi-field dynamics can produce thawing or oscillatory equations of state, tracking behaviour, transient features in the expansion history, and nontrivial energy exchange between sectors.
-In axiverse scenarios, the same high-energy completion that yields an ultralight quintessence axion often also provides heavier axions acting as dark matter.
-This makes it essential to search for consistent signatures across cosmology and astrophysics~\cite{Das:2005yj, Cicoli:2012sz,Gupta:2015uea, Agrawal:2018own, Kaloper:2019xfj, Brandenberger:2020gaz,Foster:2022ajl}.
+Multi-field dynamics can produce thawing or oscillatory equations of state, tracking behavior, transient features in the expansion history, and nontrivial energy exchange between sectors.
+In axiverse scenarios, the same high-energy completion that yields an ultralight quintessence axion often also provides heavier axions acting as DM.
+This makes it essential to search for consistent signatures across cosmology and astrophysics~\cite{Das:2005yj, Cicoli:2012sz, Gupta:2015uea, Agrawal:2018own, Kaloper:2019xfj, Brandenberger:2020gaz,Foster:2022ajl, Petrossian-Byrne:2025mto}.
 Linking expansion history, structure growth, DM searches, and small-scale astrophysical probes shows the importance of coordinated observational strategies to test axion-based explanations of cosmic acceleration.